Justin McCarthy (hurler): Clare (1977–1980)

 Just before the start of 1977 McCarthy was approached by then manager Fr.
 Harry Bohan to become his co-manager of the Clare senior hurlers.
-McCarthy accepted the offer, a decision which came as a surprise to many people in Cork.
-His first season in charge was a successful one from the very beginning.
+McCarthy accepted the offer, a decision which came as a surprise to people in Cork.
+His first season in charge was a successful one from the beginning.
 Clare had had a good National League campaign and qualified for the final in 1977.
 Kilkenny, the reigning champions and victors over Clare in the final of 1976, provided the opposition on this occasion and an interesting game ensued.
 Clare's ability to get goals at crucial times proved vital and they claimed the 2–8 to 0–9 victory.
 With this victory under their belt Clare were widely tipped for success in the provincial championship.
 The team did reach the Munster final that year where McCarthy's native county of Cork provided the opposition.
 Clare got off to a really bad start when they conceded a penalty after seventy-five seconds which was duly converted by Tim Crowley.
 Instead of crumbling Clare battled back and really put Cork to the pin of their collar.
 At half-time they trailed by only one point, however, they were reduced to fourteen men after Jim Power was sent off.
 The second half was another interesting tussle, however, Cork won by 4–15 to 4–10.

 In 1978 Clare stormed through the National League again and qualified for the final for the third year in-a-row.
 Once again Kilkenny provided the opposition and, once again, an interesting game ensued.
 Clare's ability to get goals once proved the defining feature of a close game as McCarthy's side went on to win by 3–10 to 1–10.
 This victory buoyed up Clare for the provincial championship where they qualified for a second consecutive Munster showdown with Cork.
 Over 54,000 spectators turned up at Semple Stadium that day to see Clare attempt to dethrone Cork.
 At half-time it looked as if Clare were about to triumph as they trailed by 0–5 to 0–3 after Cork recorded thirteen wides.
 With ten minutes left Cork led by five points, however, a late rally gave Clare some hope.
 At the full-time whistle Cork still had a narrow 0–13 to 0–11 win.

 This victory proved to be Clare's last chance of a championship breakthrough.
 McCarthy remained with the Clare hurlers until their exit from the championship in June 1980.